-In the injection molding industry, cooling covers an average 95% of the cycle time.
+In the injection molding industry, process cooling covers an average 95% of the cycle time.
 After the end of the first stage of injection, the rest of the molding sequence is cooling.
 Processors, however, often disregard this critical phase of molding, which can result in a large loss of profit.

-While heating and cooling are both extremely important during injection molding, cooling is much more critical.
+While heating and mold cooling are both extremely important during injection molding, cooling is much more critical.
 It is more difficult to ensure that cooling happens at an even, uniform rate and results in a high-quality product.
 When cooling is taken seriously and proper cooling tools are in place, manufacturers can reap some impressive benefits.

 Benefits of Focusing on Cooling

 When you have the right tools to heat and cool more quickly, the production process and cycle time can be completed in just a matter of days and requires fewer raw materials.
 This has the potential to save some serious money, especially on high volume production projects.